 Flexibility is key in any rapidly developing market place, and this is especially true for Australia’s energy markets.
 Dr Ottaviano believes market rules and planning processes need to be rethought to account not only for today’s energy mix but to anticipate what tomorrow’s technologies will be.

 “The ability to make quick decisions and learn from mistakes quickly, is probably the most important capability you can have in such a market.”

-Dr Michael Ottaviano will be exploring these issues, and more, in further detail in his presentation ‘Magnifying Opportunity through the Diversification of Energy’ at the Australian Energy Storage Conference and Exhibition 2017.
-This must-see industry event will run from 14-15 June at the International Convention Centre in Sydney.
+Dr Michael Ottaviano explored these issues, and more, in further detail in his presentation ‘Magnifying Opportunity through the Diversification of Energy’ at the Australian Energy Storage Conference and Exhibition 2017.